The Factors That Determine Your AI Visibility Score

 Why do you publish your methodology?

-We review weights quarterly based on new citation research.
+We review our approach quarterly based on new research.
 When a major study shifts the evidence (for example, the Ahrefs 17M citations study that confirmed the importance of freshness), we adjust.
-Weight changes are documented and communicated to users.
+Changes are documented and communicated.

 What score should I aim for?

-Most websites score between 30 and 50 on their first scan.
-A score above 70 means you are well-positioned for AI citations.
+Most websites score between 30 and 50 on their first audit.
+A score above 70 means you are well-positioned for AI recommendations.
 Above 85 puts you in the top tier.
-Focus on the highest-weighted factors first: Entity Clarity, Schema Markup, and Content Structure account for 50% of your total score.
+Focus on the highest-impact factors first: entity clarity, schema markup, and content structure.

 Can I get a perfect 100?